Hussein Bicar: Early life

 In 1928 the Higher School of Fine Arts was brought under the auspices of the Ministry of Education, and Egyptian artists who had studied in Europe began to be hired as assistants and later as teachers.
 These teachers brought a new spirit into the school as they promoted sensitivity for Egyptian heritage.
-Among them was the great sculptor, Mahmoud Mokhtar.
+Among them was the sculptor Mahmoud Mokhtar.
 In his senior year, Bicar was able to study with the best portrait artist in Egypt at that time, Ahmed Sabri, who became his mentor and lifelong friend.

-Graduating at the top of his class in 1933, the bright young Bicar had dreams of a brilliant future as a freelance artist, but the economic depression of the 1930s introduced a harsh reality.
-Bicar did manage, however, to earn a living during these difficult times and, paradoxically, to develop a versatility that served him well throughout his career.
+After graduating at the top of his class in 1933, Bicar envisioned a successful future as a freelance artist.
+The economic depression of the 1930s, however, quickly tempered those aspirations.
+Nevertheless, he succeeded in making a living during these difficult years and, paradoxically, developed the versatility that became one of the defining strengths of his career.

 Teaching career

 Even from a very early age Bicar taught art to others, in Alexandria when he was just ten years old, he was a music teacher for society ladies who due to cultural restrictions could not use adult male teachers.
 One of his first jobs was a painter of folkloric scenes in the Helwan wax museum on Ibrahim Street.
 He also found work as a teacher in elementary and secondary schools and, in 1939, was selected as a member of a team of teachers who went to Morocco to teach at the invitation of the Moroccan government.
 During the next four years in Morocco, he learned to speak Spanish fluently.
 He also traveled extensively, taking advantage of his proximity to Europe.
 Bicar was visiting Berlin when World War II was declared.
 His job in Morocco ended and the Mediterranean was closed to travelers.
 To return to Egypt, he was forced to go by way of the Cape around South Africa.
 He spent three months during this journey painting portraits in Mozambique, then a Portuguese colony and the only neutral country on his route.

 In 1943, after his return to Egypt, he was appointed assistant to his former professor, Ahmed Sabri, Bicar spent the next 17 years there where he went on to become the chair of the painting department where he taught the majority of a generation of contemporary Egyptian artists.
 His inclination to draw on Egyptian heritage for subject was inspirational for many of these students.